Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/components/sdl/rti.md

 - Ability to read back static register

 \cond SOC_AM62X || SOC_AM62PX
-There are 7 RTI Modules in the device – 1 in the MCU domain and 5 in the Main domain and 1 in wakup domain.
+There are 7 RTI Modules in the device – 1 in the MCU domain and 5 in the Main domain and 1 in wkup domain.

 Instances in MCU domain:
 1)	MCU_RTI0